 Do take note that the island has no electricity and water supply nor any establishments available- even comfort rooms.
 Make sure to release all the wiwi and pupu before entering the island.
 Also, tent pitching are allowed in the area, however like I’ve said there are no comfort rooms available, so it might be a problem to your excretion system.
 If you want to camp in Badoc, continue reading this post.

 One unique experience we had during our stay in the island is hiking the mountain in the middle of the island.
 It has no name yet since it was still new.
 And guess what?
 We were the first ones who hiked this mountain!
 How awesome is that?!
-Hiking this mountain is actually prohibited to the public, but thanks to Travel Galore‘s connections, we were able to enter this private place.
+Hiking this mountain is actually prohibited to the public said the person who brought us here.
+Thanks to him we were able to hike this awe-inspiring mountain!

 It was just a short hike, probably around 15-20 minutes time, before we reach the peak.
 The trail was not established yet, hence we were making our own, which makes the hike challenging.

 After a perfect day by the beach, we are now off to our camping site, La Virgen Milagrosa.
 You wouldn’t believe how romantic the ambiance of this place is.
 There’s this unique chapel which has an archaic yet sophisticated structure and is located beside the beach.
 Totally a quintessential place to unwind and just forget about the world.

 We had our tents pitched just beside the beach and it was just so perfect.
 We can hear the waves crashing, feel the wind flowing, and see the moon shining.
 Those moments were irreplaceable with anything.